-- Software can do a “bulk of the heavy lifting”
+- The software can do a “bulk of the heavy lifting”

 - But no software will be perfect! (no matter what they guarantee, there will always be an error in the software)

-There is also hidden additional costs for which you must account: Software training, additional modules to handle Third Party Paper, configurations, lawyers or interns to quality control the resulted outputs, etc.
+There are also hidden additional costs for which you must account: Software training, additional modules to handle Third Party Paper, configurations, lawyers or interns to quality control the resulted outputs, etc.

 - Do they have software